Javonet/javonet-docs/v2/getting-started/getting-started-cpp.md

 ## Install Javonet for C++

-Javonet is available as a dynamic c++ library.
-To get the library please contact support@javonet.com.
+Javonet is available as a dynamic c++ library and can be downloaded after [registering](https://my.javonet.com/signup/?type=free).

 ## Activate Javonet